NSS-SE-Jumpstart/curriculum/sessions/session3/classroom/exercise_vocabulary.md

-# Exercise - Flash Cards
+# Exercise - Vocabulary Words

 ## Overview

-In this exercise you'll build a terminal-based flash card program for studying vocabulary words.
+In this exercise you'll build a terminal-based program for studying vocabulary words.

 When the program is complete it will do the following: